 Note that they are really light.
 You’ll want to wrap the handle to add some more weight.
 Otherwise, the knives will bounce back instead of stick.
 Once you take the time to wrap them (which is very easy), the blades will stick so much better.

 Don’t throw them unwrapped!
 They can bounce back quite fiercely, make a lot of noise, and it’s easier to break tips.

 Best for: Best for learning no-spin or half-spin at distances of around 6-12 feet

 Overall Length: 12″ | Steel: 420 stainless | Weight: 11.3oz | Balance: Center

 These are one of the most popular and budget-friendly throwing knife sets.
-They have a great design which is well balanced.
+They have a great and well-balanced design.
 The weight and length make them ideal for rotational throwing, but you’ll be able to practice no-spin with them too.

 The downside is that they do chip pretty easily.
 You’ll eventually have to grind them down.
-Some people complain that the tip is too rounded, which can make the blade roll off the target instead of stick.
+Some complain that the tip is too rounded, making the blade roll off the target instead of sticking.
 If you have a grinder, you can always adapt the shape of the tip.